 The amount of lump-sum payment was from 25 to 40 thousands of Deutsche Mark per person.
-This way, over the next ten years up to 1971, six and half thousands claims from Polish citizens were submitted.
+In this way over the next ten years up to 1971, 6 and half thousands claims from Polish citizens were submitted.
 Of this number only 1,357 were accepted and financial assistance grants were paid up to a total of 39,440 thousands DM.
-71